clulab/eidos/README.md

 file should be placed in the directory `src/main/resources/org/clulab/wm/eidos/english/w2v`.
 Next check the configuration value for `wordToVecPath`.
 It is already set up for `vectors.txt`, but if you are using glove, change the value to `glove.840B.300d.txt`.
-Lastly, change the value for `useW2V` to "true".
+Lastly, change the value for `useW2V` from `false` to `true`.

 ## Optimizing

 Processing the vector files and ontologies used in grounding can consume multiple minutes of time, so if you want to run Eidos more than once with the vectors, then it's useful to cache a processed version of them along with the otherwise preinstalled ontologies.
-If the files are located as described above and the configuration file `eidos.conf` is adjusted appropriately, then the command
+This requires a large amounnt of memory, possibly 8 or 10GB, so please read the [notes](notes) below.
+If the files are located as described above and the configuration file `eidos.conf` is adjusted appropriately and there is enough memory, then the command
 ```
 sbt "runMain org.clulab.wm.eidos.apps.CacheOntologies"
 ```